-Sensitivities
+Key Sensitivities

-The sensitivities in the chart below are based on outputs from the Company's valuation financial model (the Financial Model) taking into account the recently undertaken obligation to acquire the Jädraås wind farm and the outstanding commitments relating to the Solwaybank and Ersträsk wind farms, and illustrate the effect of changes in various market or operating assumptions on the February 2019 NAV.
+The sensitivities in the figure below are based on outputs from the Company's valuation financial model in respect of the Current Portfolio (the Financial Model) illustrate the effect of changes in various market or operating assumptions on the December 2020 NAV.
+As at 31 December 2020, the Company's audited NAV per Ordinary Share was 115.3 pence.